Last Updated: November 12, 2021

 The Terms of Service on Our Site govern the use of Our Site and also apply to you.
 You can stop using Our Site at any time.
 If you do, you may also want to remove any cookies that we have placed on any device used to access Our Site.
 If during your use of Our Sites you provided your email address, any email you receive from Zemanta includes an “unsubscribe” option.

-Business Partners: You are a Business Partner when you register (or email with Zemanta) on behalf of the company you work for to use the Zemanta Services.
-You can opt out of personalisation here.
+Business Partners: You are a Business Partner when you register (or email with Zemanta) on behalf of the company you work for to use the the Zemanta dashboard or any other of our services.

 (a) What information we collect and why